 Flourless chocolate biscuits (using butter, cream cheese, eggs, unsweetened cocoa and Truvia)

 Keto mousse (similar to chocolate cream above, but with cream cheese for denser texture)

-Buy Atkins dessert ingredients online (delivery to UK and EU)
+Buy sugar-free chocolate and cacao online (delivery to UK and EU)

 Atkins Nutritionals bars and shakes

 Atkins Nutritionals produce a whole range of bars and shakes suitable on Atkins Induction.
 In the UK, they are available on the High Street from Boots and Superdrug.
-You can also get them online: on Avidlite and on Amazon.
+You can also get them on Amazon.

 Sugar-free jelly contains virtually zero carbs and so wouldn’t interfere with your Induction.
 If your chosen brand includes sweetener, make sure it is a permitted one – many brands include aspartame, which is not permitted.

 Atkins recipes books